playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 React doesn't have a way to do this and generally regards it as an anti-pattern even if it were possible.
 The reason they consider it an anti-pattern is because they strongly encourage utilizing [unidirectional data flow instead, which we'll learn about in a future chapter](// TODO: Add).
 The React team (and ecosystem) tend to prefer you stick to event bindings instead of a two-way form bind.

-However, we'll touch on another method of form binding that should be helpful in addressing the verbosity of event bindings.
+However, we'll touch on another method of form binding that should be help address the verbosity of event bindings.

 ## Angular